rsp/node-rsp/README.md

 promise2 = promise1.toUpperCase().split('').join('-');
 ```

+This is work in progress - more features to come.

 How it works
 ------------
 If you have a promise `p` that will eventually resolve to some value then you can create another promise by calling `rsp(p)` that will also eventually resolve to the same value but you can call methods on it in the future that will give you promises of return values of those method calls on the future resolved value as soon as it is available.